Lucy, Lady Duff-Gordon: Fashion career

 Like many couturiers, Lucy Duff-Gordon designed principally on the human form.
 Her surviving personal sketchbooks indicate her limited technical ability as a sketch artist, but a skill at recording colour.
 Surviving Lucile Ltd sketches reveal numerous artists of varying talent levels, and these are often mis-attributed to herself.
 Howard Greer admitted in his autobiography that the sketches he and his colleagues executed were often confused interpretations of the Lucile style that did not match their employer's vision.
 Moreover, he claimed customers were not always pleased by the actual dresses created from the sketches he and the other assistants submitted.

 Unprecedented for a leading couturière, Lucy Duff-Gordon promoted her collections journalistically.
 In addition to a weekly syndicated fashion page for the Hearst newspaper syndicate (1910–22), she wrote monthly columns for Harper's Bazaar and Good Housekeeping (1912–22).
 A Hearst writer ghost wrote the newspaper page after 1918, but the designer herself penned the Good Housekeeping and Harper's Bazaar features throughout their duration, although the responsibility of producing a regular piece proved difficult, and she missed several deadlines.
 Lucile fashions also appeared regularly in Vogue, Femina, Les Modes, L'art et la Mode, and other leading fashion magazines (1910–22).
 Along with Hearst publications, Lucile contributed to Vanity Fair, Dress, The Illustrated London News, The London Magazine, Pearson's Magazine, and Munsey's.

 In addition to her career as a couturière, costumier, journalist, and pundit, Lucy Duff-Gordon took significant advantage of opportunities for commercial endorsement, lending her name to advertising for brassieres, perfume, shoes, and other luxury apparel and beauty items.
 Among the most adventurous of her licensing ventures were a two-season, lower-priced, mail-order fashion line for Sears, Roebuck & Co.
 (1916–17), which promoted her clothing in special de luxe catalogues, and a contract to design interiors for limousines and town cars for the Chalmers Motor Co., later Chrysler Corporation (1917).

 RMS Titanic

-In 1912, Lucy Duff-Gordon travelled to America on business in connection with the New York branch of Lucile Ltd. She and her husband, Sir Cosmo, booked first class passage on the ocean liner RMS Titanic under the alias "Mr. and Mrs. Morgan".
+In 1912, Lucy Duff-Gordon travelled to the United States on business in connection with the New York branch of Lucile Ltd. She and her husband, Sir Cosmo, booked first class passage on the ocean liner RMS Titanic under the alias "Mr. and Mrs. Morgan".
 Her secretary, Laura Mabel Francatelli, nicknamed "Franks", accompanied the couple.

 On 14 April, at 11:40 pm the Titanic struck an iceberg and began to sink.
 During the evacuation, the Duff-Gordons and Francatelli escaped in Lifeboat No. 1.
 Although the boat was designed to hold 40 people, it was lowered with only 12 people aboard, seven of them male crew members.